 Evaluating Your Home

 The first step to selling your home is to evaluate your home's condition.
-I will tour your home and make note of any cosmetic or functional problems, and discuss any upgrades or improvements that may bring additional value to your sale.
+We will tour your home and make note of any cosmetic or functional problems, and discuss any upgrades or improvements that may bring additional value to your sale.
 Note that significant problems may require disclosure to potential buyers.
 We will discuss the findings and available options to help ensure your home is the best condition possible for attracting buyers.

 Choosing An Asking Price